weecology/lab-manual/Using-HiPerGator.md

 # Storage

-Your home folder only has a few gigabytes of disk space, but there is a large amount of space available under `/ufrc/ewhite/<your username>`
+Your home folder only has a few gigabytes of disk space, but there is a large amount of space available under `/ufrc/ewhite/<your username>`.
+If you prefer a Dropbox-like interface, you can also hook GatorBox up to HiperGator using [these instructions](https://wiki.rc.ufl.edu/doc/GatorBox:_Adding_external_storage).

 -----------------------------
 #Hipergator 2.0 notes.